jmiller656/EDSR-Tensorflow/README.md

 I've trained by taking the center 100x100 pixels of each image in General-100, and shrinking them down to 50x50.
 I then trained an EDSR to resize the 50x50 pixel images back to 100x100.
 Currently, I use 80% of the dataset as a training set and 20% as a testing set.
 I trained the EDSR over 1000 iterations using Adam optimizer

+## Using Trained Network
+In order to use trained weights you just have to run this command `python test.py`

 ## Results
 | Original image | Shrunk image | EDSR Output |